WebMD: Better Information. Better Health.

 • Impulsiveness, a reckless pursuit of gratification -- shopping sprees, impetuous travel, more and sometimes promiscuous sex, high-risk business investments, fast driving

-Bipolar disorder is treated with medications such as lithium and Lamictal, both specifically designed to stabilize mood.
+Bipolar disorder is primarily treated with medications to stabilize mood.
 If the mood stabilizers do not fully manage the symptoms, other medications may be added to help calm the mania or ease the depression.

-Along with mood stabilizers, psychotherapy is recommended to help the patient develop appropriate and workable coping strategies to deal with everyday stressors and to increase medication compliance.
+Along with mood stabilizers, psychotherapy is recommended to help the person develop appropriate and workable coping strategies to deal with everyday stressors and to increase medication compliance.

 Different types of talk therapy options are available to help those with bipolar disorder prevent or cope with a mood episode: